tcalmant/ipopo/docs/refcards/configadmin.rst

 Basic Usage
 ===========

-Here is a bery basic example of a managed service able to handle a single configuration.
+Here is a very basic example of a managed service able to handle a single configuration.
 This configuration contains a single entry: the length of a pretty printer.